New schedule posted this fall 2019.

 Accommodations and Travel To/From Houston

 Houston has two major airports.
-The George H. W. Bush Intercontinental Airport has non-stop flights to and from North and South America, Europe, the Middle East, Asia and the Pacific.
+The George H. W. Bush Intercontinental Airport has non-stop flights to and from North and South America, Europe, the Middle East, Africa, Asia and the Pacific.
 The William P. Hobby Airport is smaller with mostly shorter domestic flights as well as a few international flights to Mexico, Central America and the Caribbean.
 Both airports offer limo service that will take you to your hotel.

 Below is a list of the most convenient, very nearby hotels.
 Just left-click on the name to be taken to the respective website for reservation information...